-- Atoms can be grouped with brackets () to form a new atom. - Brackets create groups, which can be referred to later, and sub-parts of text extracted.
+- Placing atoms within brackets () forms a new atom (so (a b) is an atom that contains two sub-atoms a and b). - Brackets create groups, which can be referred to later, and sub-parts of text extracted.

 Regular expressions: groups